 I also flipped the top over and painted the edges of the support boards black.
 This just helps them stay hidden.

-STEPS TO A WEATHERED PAINT FINISH
+WEATHERED PAINT FINISH

 Start with a paint wash.
 I used a sample of Behr Ultra Toasty Grey.
 Mix about a teaspoon of paint in about 2-3 teaspoons of water.
 Honestly, I never measure, I just eyeball it.
 Wipe it on one plank, let it sit for about a minute and wipe it off with a blue shop towel.
 It should be pretty dry when it is wiped off.